FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 “That, the approval of the Council be and is hereby given for visit to Bordeaux,

-France, under Section 142(5) of the Local Government Act, 2001, as amended.”--- 10
+France, under Section 142(5) of the Local Government Act, 2001, as amended.”
+---
+10

 (j)